stelligent/stelligent-u/00-dev-environment/README.md

 Add your AWS access key and secret key to your laptop before enabling MFA.
-You won't be able to retrieve your token if the access key and secret key are not added to your credentials file.You will need to
+You won't be able to retrieve your token if the access key and secret key are not added to your credentials file.
+You will need to
 [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and then run some simple commands to confirm access using your keys: